codinasion-archive/codinasion-programme/programme/euler-number/README.md

-## Write a programme to compute the value of Euler's Number.
+## Write a programme to compute the value of Euler's Number

 ```
 1 + 1/1! + 1/2! + 1/3! + ... + 1/n!